The Armchair Traveler Ritual

 ✨ Ask the Winter Ranger

-Curious about the other Peek-A-Boo canyons in Utah, how frost wedging works, or which direction to hike?
+Curious about the locked winter restrooms, how frost wedging works, or the "Choose Joy" hoodoo metaphor?
 Ask our AI Guide!

 The Magic is Yours

 The Peek-A-Boo Loop is an adventure that reminds us how magnificent nature can be, especially when decorated by winter.
-It's proof that with a little preparation, there is no "off-season" for finding inspiration outdoors.
+It's proof that if we stand tall through our trials just like the hoodoos do, we can become something beautiful and unique.

 ☃️ Easter Egg Hunt: Did you spot the hidden Snowman emoji in today's story?
 Tell me where you found it in the comments!